shenzhou05/SRP-Chinese-Translation/Pages/VFXEditor/VFX-Attributes-Properties-and-Settings.md

 #### Current Location

 Current Location is the default for the Attribute Operator, it will try to fetch the value from the current simulation.
-If the attribute is not used, it will be marked as read and its default value will be returned
+If the attribute is not used, it will be marked as read and its default value will be returned.

 #### Source Location